Color Theory

 Why resize?

 Pictures from a digital camera or mobile phone usually have a big file size.
-This is good for the image quality but also a disadvantage if you need to send an image over the internet.
-Even on modern internet connections you could be waiting five minutes if you try sending an image in its original (file) size.
+This is good for image quality but also a disadvantage if you need to send an image over the internet.
+Even on modern internet connections you could be waiting five or more minutes if you try sending an image in its original (file) size.

 Furthermore, not reducing the file size of an image for email communication means to put unnecessary strain on email servers/accounts.
 Especially on email accounts with limited storage size.